A Complete Guide to Cap Rates for Real Estate Investors

-In real estate, Cap Rates are calculated by dividing your Net Operating Income (NOI), by the market value of a property.
+In real estate, Cap Rate (Capitalization Rate) is calculated by dividing your Net Operating Income (NOI), by the market value of a property.
 It can be used to determine an investment’s potential.

-Your cap rate is a simple way to determine if a real estate investment has the potential to achieve your financial goals or not.
+The rental property cap rate is a simple way to determine if a real estate investment opportunity has the potential to achieve your financial goals or not.

-In real estate investing, the cap rate (capitalization rate) is a metric that is used to forecast the return on investment (ROI) of a property.
-It is calculated as a ratio of net income to capital costs or current value.
+In real estate investing, the cap rate is a metric that is used to forecast the return on investment (ROI) of a property.
+It is calculated as a ratio of net income to capital costs or current value and expressed as a percentage.

 There are a few simple steps to take to determine your property’s cap rate.